 Currently, there are no data on the safety of COVID-19 vaccines in pregnant or breastfeeding women, though studies to collect these data are ongoing.
 Per CDC recommendations, pregnant or breastfeeding persons who are part of a group (e.g., healthcare worker) that is recommended to receive a COVID-19 vaccine, may choose to be vaccinated due to their increased COVID-19 risk.
 A discussion with a healthcare provider can help inform this decision.

 Additionally, there is no recommendation for routine pregnancy testing before receipt of a COVID-19 vaccine.
 Those who are trying to become pregnant do not need to avoid pregnancy after mRNA COVID-19 vaccination.
 A consultation with a healthcare provider is recommended in making this decision.

 According to CDC recommendations, the vaccine may be administered to persons with underlying medical conditions who have no contraindications to vaccination.
 This guidance is based on the studies that have demonstrated similar safety and efficacy profiles in persons with underlying medical conditions compared to those without such conditions.

 For those who are immunocompromised, safety and efficacy of the vaccine has yet to be determined given the limited data for these groups.
 However, immunocompromised persons may still receive COVID-19 vaccines, with counseling, unless otherwise contraindicated given increased risk for COVID-19.

-At this point in time, children are not considered a priority group for early phases of vaccination given their low risk for severe disease.
+At this point in time, children under 16 years of age are not considered a priority group for early phases of vaccination given their low risk for severe disease.

 Under federal law, manufacturers and distributors of COVID 19 vaccines are entitled to immunity as long as there is no willful misconduct.